-We talked to Tommaso Migliore, MDOTM’s CEO about working together to develop and deliver the best technology in investment decision-making, and this is what he said:
+Tommaso Migliore, MDOTM’s CEO tells us how to work together to develop and deliver the best technology in investment decision-making.

 First of all, how are you and your family doing in these COVID-19 times?